 The Matrix is not fit for purpose, never has been, never will.
 It feeds an industry based on violence reduction...distorted to fit a narrative: All knife crime is committed by young Black men in gangs.
-129

 All available evidence indicates that the vagueness of the gang label and the degree of discretion officers have to assign it mean that it is assigned haphazardly.
-In practice, it is disproportionately assigned to BAME people, reflecting a historic pattern of over-policing of BAME communities.
+In practice, it is disproportionately assigned to BAME people, reflecting a historic pattern of overpolicing of BAME communities.
+Moreover, the conflation of certain elements of urban youth culture with violent offending is heavily racialised and reinforces a perception of black boys and young men, in particular, as a risk to public safety.